 It's true, however, that kitchen and laundry faucets serve different purposes, so there are a few key differences between them.
 Style and design are more of an issue in the kitchen than the laundry room, so kitchen faucets tend to be sleeker, more stylish and more expensive.
 Moreover, kitchen faucets come with add-ons that you don't need in the laundry room, such as sprayers and soap dispensers.

-Laundry Faucets Tend to Be More Durable
+Laundry Faucets Tend to Be More Utilitarian

 Internally, laundry faucets and utility room sink taps are more basic than kitchen faucets, usually employing compression valves rather than cartridge or ball valves.
 Compression valves aren't mixing valves, so any laundry faucet that delivers both hot and cold water needs two handles.
+Kitchen faucets often employ mixing valves and need only a single handle, which is a convenience in the kitchen.
+Many models have a pull-down spout, which is great for cleaning dishes but unnecessary in the laundry room.
+The best-quality faucets for both kitchen and laundry sink have solid brass construction.

 The Differences Between a Kitchen and Laundry Faucet Aerator